Glen Mills Veterinary Canine Blood Donor Program

 In addition to scheduled donations, our donors have the option of being available on an emergency basis. thus allowing our hospital to call you in the case of an emergency to see if you are free to bring your dog in for an emergency donation.

-All of our donors make a commitment of 1 year as a donor and recheck their blood work on a yearly basis.
+All of our donors are asked to make a commitment of 1 year as a donor.
+If they wish to remain in the program, we recheck their blood work on a yearly basis.

 Liner is a 109 pound Labrador Retriever and currently one of our canine blood donors.
 He has contributed to saving the lives of multiple dogs that were in dire need of a blood transfusion.
 Although we can't save the life of every dog that comes through the door, Liner has given these dogs a fighting chance.

-All the treats in the world aren't a big enough award that Line deserves!
+All the treats in the world aren't a big enough award that Liner deserves!